garrandall/popular-music-data/tracks/one-of-these-nights-eagles.md

 Well, I got a few of my own

-Ooh, someone to be kind to
+Oh someone to be kind to
 In between the dark and the light
-Ooh, coming right behind you
+Oh coming right behind you
 Swear I'm gonna find you one of these nights